JJHBARKEYWOLF/TrapFit/README.md

 See ```theory.pdf```.

 # Example Usage
 Make sure you have the latest version of R installed.
-When working on the SHARK-cluster, make sure the latest R module is imported.
+Note that working in a high performance computing environment like the SHARK-cluster is not necessary (see resource usage).
+However, when working on the SHARK-cluster, make sure the latest R module is imported.
 At the time of writing you can import the latest version with this command:

 ```
 module load R/3.3.0